 An increasing number of private and specialist schools are being established in Bulgaria.

-The curriculum in Bulgaria's private schools is guided by government regulations which mandate that certain core courses be taught.
-A handful of Bulgarian private schools offer bilingual education, while most private schools only offer lessons in Bulgarian.
+The curriculum in Bulgaria’s private schools is guided by government regulations, which mandate that certain core courses be taught.
+Several Bulgarian private schools offer bilingual Bulgarian-English education, but most private schools primarily offer lessons in Bulgarian.

 International schools in Bulgaria

-Expats who send their children to international schools in Bulgaria will find that school fees are their highest expense.
+International school fees represent a significant expense for expat families in Bulgaria.
 There are a few international schools in Bulgaria, most of which can be found in Sofia.

 International schools allow many expat students to continue following the curriculum they studied in their home countries.
 Expats can find international schools catering for German, American, French, British and Spanish curricula as well as the International Baccalaureate curriculum in Bulgaria.